NativeFutbol/NativeFutbol/README.md

 #### Leagues

-Leagues can be pressed on to reveal the selected season's teams, which can be pressed on to be redirected.
+Leagues can be pressed on to reveal the selected season's teams, which can also be pressed on to navigate to team pages.
 Available league stats are: team standings, top goal and assist makers, top red and yellow card receivers, and team rankings based on ranking and points.

 <div align="center">
 <img src="https://media0.giphy.com/media/YfLx7NzVOZQrzluf7F/giphy.gif?cid=790b76112888c5571d315e060cec4a28b9bafd2fe658c7dc&rid=giphy.gif&ct=g" width="250"/>&nbsp;&nbsp;&nbsp;